mozilla/firefox-translations/README.md

 - Sentry
     - We bundle [Sentry Javascript's SDK](https://github.com/getsentry/sentry-javascript) for error reporting.

+- serialize-error
+  - code of [serialize-error npm package](https://github.com/sindresorhus/serialize-error) is bundled for serialization of exceptions to report errors from content scripts to background script
 ### How to run
 - Install Firefox Nightly
 - Clone this repo and run `npm install`